perceptiontech/docker-symfony/README.md

 * How to config Xdebug?
 Xdebug is configured out of the box!
 Just config your IDE to connect port  `9001` and id key `PHPSTORM`

-## Contributing

-First of all, **thank you** for contributing ♥
-If you find any typo/misconfiguration/... please send me a PR or open an issue.
-You can also ping me on [twitter](https://twitter.com/_maxpou).
-Also, while creating your Pull Request on GitHub, please write a description which gives the context and/or explains why you are creating it.